2. MATERIAL ACCOUNTING POLICIES

-(a) Basis Of Preparation and Presentation:
+(A) Basis of Preparation and Presentation:

 The Standalone Financial Statements have been prepared in accordance with the accounting principles generally accepted in India including Indian Accounting Standards (Ind AS) prescribed under the Section 133 of the Companies Act, 2013, Companies (Indian Accounting Standards) Rules, 2015 as amended and relevant provisions of the Companies Act, 2013 including presentation and disclosure requirements of Division II of Schedule III of the Act as amended from time to time.

-Accordingly, the Company has prepared these Financial Statements which comprise the Balance Sheet as at March 31, 2024, the Statement of Profit and Loss for the year ended March 31, 2024, the Statement of Cash Flows for the year ended March 31, 2024 and the Statement of Changes in Equity for the year ended as on that date, and accounting policies and other explanatory information (together hereinafter referred to as ' Financial Statements’).
+Accordingly, the Company has prepared these Financial Statements which comprise the Balance Sheet as at 31st March, 2025, the Statement of Profit and Loss for the year ended 31st March, 2025, the Statement of Cash Flows for the year ended 31st March, 2025 and the Statement of Changes in Equity for the year ended as on that date, and accounting policies and other explanatory information (together hereinafter referred to as ' Financial Statements').

-In addition, the financial statements are presented in INR which is also the Company's functional currency and all values are rounded to the nearest Crore except when otherwise indicated.
+In addition, the financial statements are presented in INR which is also the Company's functional currency and all values are rounded to the nearest crore except when otherwise indicated.

-(b) Basis Of Measurement:
+(B) Basis of Measurement:

 The financial statements of the company are prepared in accordance with Indian Accounting Standards (Ind AS), under the historical cost convention on the accrual basis as per the provisions of the Companies Act, 2013 ("the Act”), except for:

-- Financial instruments - measured at fair value;
+• Financial instruments - measured at fair value;

-- Plan assets under defined benefit plans - measured at fair value
+• Plan assets under defined benefit plans - measured at fair value

-- In addition, the carrying values of recognised assets and liabilities, designated as hedged items in fair value hedges that would otherwise be carried at
+• In addition, the carrying values of recognised assets and liabilities, designated as hedged items in fair value hedges that would otherwise be carried at cost, are adjusted to record changes in the fair values attributable to the risks that are being hedged in effective hedge relationships.

-(c) Significant Accounting Estimates, Judgements Assumptions:
+(C) Significant Accounting Estimates,

 The preparation of the financial statements in conformity with Ind AS requires the management to make estimates, judgments and assumptions.
 These estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the period.
 Actual results could differ from those estimates according to the nature of the assumption and other circumstances.
 This note provides an overview of the areas where there is a higher degree of judgment or complexity.
 Detailed information about each of these estimates and judgments is included in relevant notes together with information about the basis of calculation.